-- 7.196 It is estimated that the proposed development would be liable for Tower Hamlets Community Infrastructure Levy (CIL) payments of approximately £9,339,120 (inclusive of social housing relief and exclusive of indexation) and Mayor of London CIL of approximately £2,001,240 (inclusive of social housing relief and exclusive of indexation).
-The Tower Hamlets CIL would contribute towards strategic infrastructure requirements to mitigate the impacts of development, - 7.197 Alongside CIL, Development Plan policies seek financial contributions to be secured by way of planning obligations to offset the likely impacts of the proposed development on local services and infrastructure. - 7.198 The applicant has agreed to meet all the financial contributions that are sought by the Council's Planning Obligations SPD (2021), as follows: - £149,168 towards construction phase employment skills training - £1718 towards end-user phase employment skills training - £422,024 toward carbon emission off-setting
+- 7.217 Alongside CIL, Development Plan policies seek financial contributions to be secured by way of planning obligations to offset the likely impacts of the proposed development on local services and infrastructure. - 7.218 The applicant has agreed to meet all the financial contributions that are sought by the Council's Planning Obligations SPD (2021), as follows: - £149,168 towards construction phase employment skills training - £1718 towards end-user phase employment skills training - £422,024 toward carbon emission off-setting - 7.219 Overall the development subject to securing the relevant conditions and planning obligation the development is considered by officers to have an acceptable impact on local Infrastructure and meets the requirements of the IOD Neighbourhood Plan.